Oxygem/Kanmail/README.md

 The rest of this readme focuses on the technical details of Kanmail.
 For user documentation [**see the `docs` directory**](./docs).

+## License

+Before continuing it is important to note that Kanmail is **open source but not free**.
+Kanmail is available for free download for evaluation; for continued use of Kanmail a [**license should be purchased**](https://kanmail.io/license).

+We welcome pull requests, you will be required to sign [the Oxygem CLA](https://gist.github.com/Fizzadar/6093499cccdcac7a4d83698516f9cafa) before they can be merged to protect both our and your rights.
+We also offer free license keys to contributors on a case by case basis, email [hello@oxygem.com](mailto:hello@oxygem.com).

 ## Technical Details

 + Build on MacOS (beta), tested with Linux & Windows (alpha)